Smart ways to lower your energy bills

 You can reduce energy bills with renewable energy sources such as solar power.

-Unfortunately you can no longer sell unused energy generated back to the grid in the UK.
-The government stopped this scheme in March 2019, but you might still be able to make savings on your energy bill and of course, be more eco-friendly by switching your home to solar power.
+Even without selling back the excess, you can still make savings on your energy bill and of course, be more eco-friendly by switching your home to solar power.

-However, even though unused energy can no longer be sold back to the grid, you can maximise savings on your energy with solar power storage batteries.
+You can maximise savings on your energy with solar power storage batteries.

 This will enable you to save all the solar power energy that is generated during daylight and not used for your appliances, allowing you to use it when there is no daylight.